Finding a female ancestor can be challenging! Here’s how DNA helped break this Scottish genealogy brick wall.

 “Diahan suggested that I add SC’s Margaret Balmain Henderson to my own tree as if she was my great-grandmother to explore the DNA match relationship.
 Once I’d done that, she suggested that I look for additional living descendants of Margaret Balmain Henderson’s family to test.”

 The idea here was to hypothesize and explore a theory.
-(As Diahan wrote about in last month’s Your DNA Guide newsletter, science is about best guesses!)
+Afterall, as Diahan likes to say, science is about best guesses!

 So, following Diahan’s instructions, Lisa added Margaret Balmain Henderson to her tree as her hypothetical great-grandmother.
 Diahan advised adding Margaret’s parents’ generation as well, and told her to build out the tree coming toward the present (including siblings and cousins in each generation) to see if she could find common DNA or tree matches.